cyber-republic/elastos-helloworld-app/trinity_app/README.md

 - npm run build:epk

 ## How to run the app
-- Import elastos-helloworld-dapp.epk into Trinity
+- Import helloworld.epk into Trinity
 - Click on the app to open it